Skip to content

 • P

-The company provides PPE and related training, for example at the end of 2022 there were 359 certified employees for safe handling and management of chemical substances.
+The company provides PPE and related training, with 413 employees certified in safe handling and management of chemical substances by the end of 2023.
 However, the information reported is not externally verified.

 • P